awslabs/project-lakechain/docs/src/content/docs/general/faq.md

 ##### In what language is Project Lakechain written?

 As of today, Project Lakechain is available to all users using the AWS CDK in TypeScript.
-We are working on adding support for other languages in the future.

 <br />